First, a pitch for supporting this website and our sleuthing group:

 He also said a stake had been rammed into a girl from above.
 I believe that others saw these photos that he posted.
 A couple of years later, we heard via JM, an excellent local sleuth, that a stake had been driven into one girl from above, just below her solar plexus.

 The problem is we have heard nothing of this rumor since.
 We also have testimony from two search party members, and neither one mentioned a stake driven into a girl from above.
 Don’t you think they would have mentioned it?
 Had it already been removed from the girl’s body?

 Would they remove it or would they leave it in for a while to preserve crime scene evidence?
 I’m sure they would have removed it when they went to remove the girl to the hearse.
 Hence this rumor has gone into the Unconfirmed, Dubious category.

 4. Modr2u reported that I wrote on a Delphi post that “all women love me.”

 Response: At my age, if only that were true!
-Actually, it’s never been true.
+Actually, it’s never been true even in my salad days of youth.
 I said that most of the people I work with on this case are women, usually middle aged women.
 I get along very well with women and actually prefer their company to men.
 I know how to talk to and act around them, so this is an easy thing for me to do.
 You’re free to make whatever you want of that information.
 This is simply the way I run my life, and if it’s upsetting to you, too bad.

 5. I said R U UP was written on the ground at the crime scene somehow, perhaps with branches.